The framework

 Safety

 Felt safety and the foundation for all later learning.
 When safety is disrupted, the nervous system organizes around scanning rather than engaging.
-The work is not only establishing objective safety, but registering it in the body.
+The work is establishing objective safety, and registering it in the body.

 02